bearecinos/helloworld/README.md

 # helloworld

-This is repo to teach basic git commands and Github functionality
+This is a repo to teach basic git commands and basic Github functionalities

 To install:
 ```